-The first written mention of the rotunda comes from 1391, but the structure itself was erected at the end of the 12th or the beginning of the 13th century, during the foundation of the nerby Premonstratensian monastery, which was founded before 1217 by Omodej and his son Stefan from the Hunt-Poznan family.
+The first written mention of the rotunda comes from 1391 (“unam ecclesiam parochialem sine turri”), but the structure itself was erected at the end of the 12th or the beginning of the 13th century, during the foundation of the nerby Premonstratensian monastery, which was founded before 1217 by Omodej and his son Stefan from the Hunt-Poznan family.
 Both buildings were built due to the proximity of Esztergom – the seat of Hungarian kings, and later the archbishopric, and also because of the great importance of the founders family.

 In the 13th and 14th centuries, the interior of the rotunda was decorated with wall paintings.
 In 1683 it was damaged during Polish-Turkish fights and it was deteriorating for over 70 years.
 The repairs were carried out after 1755, but unfortunately the new roofing dome was kept in the Baroque style.
-Romanesque windows were bricked up, new, larger ones were pierced and a new vault was installed.
-It was only after the post-war repairs that the building was largely restored to its medieval appearance, and the medieval paintings hidden under later plasters were also unveiled.
+Further thorough renovation works were necessary after the Second World War.

 Website apsida.sk, Bíňa – rotunda.